zchee/golang-wiki/ChromeOS.md

 # Install Go
 First download the latest version of Go for Linux from the [Go Downloads page](http://golang.org/dl/).
-After that, open a shell by hitting (CTRL+ALT+T) and typing in "shell" then hit enter.
+After that, open a shell by hitting (CTRL+ALT+T) and typing in `shell` then hit enter.
 Then extract it using the following command (when replacing `< Go Linux package >` with the name of the file you downloaded):

 ```
 sudo tar xpvf ~/Downloads/< Go Linux package > -C /usr/local
 ```

-Go should now be installed you can test this by typing "/usr/local/go/bin/go".
+Go should now be installed you can test this by typing `/usr/local/go/bin/go`.
 If it installed correctly, you should see the Go help prompt.
 Go is now installed.

 # Create a Workspace
 To keep this simple just create a folder called `/usr/local/go/work`.
 Also, create a folder called `src` inside `/usr/local/go`.